dstocco/alice-analysis-utils/README.md

   - _MC_ : load MC handler if needed
   - _EMBED_ : embedding production (needs MC handler, but use non MC option for other things, e.g. Physics Selection)
   - _AOD_ or _ESD_ : the runTaskUtilities tries to guess if you're running on ESDs or AODs from the inputs specified in _inputName_, but you can write it explicitly in case it fails
-- **softVersions**: in proof and grid mode, specifies the root/aliroot/aliphysics version to use.
-Syntax: _aliphysics=version,aliroot=version,root=version_.
-One can put only one of the three.
-The order does not matter.
+- **softVersion**: in proof and grid mode, specifies the aliphysics version to use.
 - **analysisOptions** (optional): it is a space-separated list of keywords.
 The following are recognized:
   - _NOPHYSSEL_ : do not add the physics selection task in the list of tasks (it is added by default when running on ESDs)
   - _CENTR_: add the centrality tasks